-Show producer Patrick Byrnett, a third-year, researched the show’s history for the commemorative book, which features photos, program covers, and portions of scripts from past productions.
+Show producer Patrick Byrnett, a third-year law student, researched the show's history for the commemorative book, which features photos, program covers and portions of scripts from past productions.

-“The thing that was surprising to me was actually how similar the show is to productions 70 or 80 years ago—though obviously we do more ’80s pop songs now,” joked Byrnett.
+"The thing that was surprising to me was actually how similar the show is to productions 70 or 80 years ago - though obviously we do more '80s pop songs now," Byrnett joked.

-The show moved to Old Cabell Hall in 1908, where it remained for 80 years (for two years in the late 1960s it was moved to University Hall—for a production that “simply couldn’t be stuffed into Old Cabell”).
-In 1990, the show moved to its current home, Caplin Auditorium, on the Law School grounds.
+The show moved to Old Cabell Hall in 1908, where it remained for 80 years (for two years in the late 1960s it was moved to University Hall - for a production that "simply couldn't be stuffed into Old Cabell," according to a program).
+In 1990 the show moved to its current home, Caplin Auditorium, on the Law School grounds.
 Although more than 100 years have passed since the traditions marking the Libel Show began, the production celebrated its 50th anniversary in 1958.

 "The impressive thing to us is that the show was able to make it this far," Byrnett said.
 "As is prone to happen when you're making fun of the people in charge, they sometimes get rankled, and so there were a number of times in the show's early history that it darn near got itself banned."

 Several sources report rumors of why the show was banned for a few years in the 1920s.
-Byrnett said the most verifiable suggests the show may have been barred by University of Virginia President Edwin Alderman after students produced a skit in which Law Professor (and eventual dean) Armistead Dobie participated in a shotgun wedding.
-It hit too close to home, since Class of 1904 member Dobie was marrying a much younger woman at the time.
+Byrnett said the most verifiable suggests the show may have been barred by University of Virginia President Edwin Alderman after students produced a skit in which law professor (and eventual dean) Armistead Dobie participated in a shotgun wedding.
+It hit too close to home, since Dobie was marrying a much-younger woman at the time.
 Dobie, who is frequently cited as a founding member of the Libel Show tradition, eventually forgave the students and reinstated the production.

-“The joke we’ve had internally is that we will not let any talent go unwasted,” Byrnett said, noting that they even managed to work in a pogo-stick enthusiast last year.
+"The joke we've had internally is that we will not let any talent go unwasted," Byrnett said, adding that they even managed to work in a pogo-stick enthusiast last year.

 "We get quite an impressive swath of students who want to participate in the Libel Show.
 In comparison to other law schools' shows, it seems that ours is truly unique in how popular it is," said Libel Show co-director Phoebe Geer.
 "It's wonderful how excited the professors are when we ask them to help with videos or participate in the show.
 Everyone seems happy that the Libel Show is here."